nipunipathi/Durocap/docs/prd.md

 - Visual hierarchy emphasizing product images and key information
 - User page organized in tabbed or sectioned layout: Profile, Cart, and Payment sections clearly separated
 - Admin dashboard with sidebar navigation and main content area featuring data visualization charts and management tables
+- Login pages with centered vertical layout, form card positioned in middle of viewport with background image or gradient